The fat times are over.

 To our actual topic: What is the state of transformation in the industry?
 Where are we and where are we heading?

 What is the status?
-It’s already tough.
-From the first hackathon we did in Boston in 2014, to the mobility partnership between the VW Group and Hamburg in 2015, to various stories about autonomous driving, I’ve been able to experience a lot.
+It's already tough.
+From the first hackathon we held in Boston in 2014, to the mobility partnership between the VW Group and Hamburg in 2015, to various stories about autonomous driving, I've been able to experience a lot.
 My impression is that things are progressing very slowly.
-And – the speed of adaptation in Europe is much slower than in the USA or China.
+And - the speed of adaptation in Europe is much slower than in the USA or China.

 Because change also means giving things up: mucking out, clearing out, throwing away.
 We find that very difficult.
-And the same goes for resolutely seeing things through over a longer period of time.
-If we look at the last few years, whether in politics, the economy or in Germany and Europe in general, it’s like this: “Forward!
-No, we’ll stop that now.
+The same goes for resolutely seeing things through over a longer period of time.
+If we look at the last few years, whether in politics, the economy or in Germany and Europe in general, it's like this: "Forward!
+No, we'll stop that now.
 Different approach, funding up, funding down.
 Solar in.
-Solar out.”
+Solar out."

 More is happening in many other countries.
-A lot of new things are emerging.
+A lot of new things are being created.
 We should ask ourselves the question: Can (and should) we transform everything at all?
 What can be saved for the new era and which areas need to be created from scratch?
 New formats, new companies, new technologies, new products?

 Letting go of the familiar and the tried and tested.